 When to Tip During the Holidays

-Tips are generally supposed to be given starting anytime in December (some even say immediately after Thanksgiving) and the holiday tipping season can extend as late as February, depending on when you're likely to see the people you tip.
+Tips are generally supposed to be given starting anytime in December (some even say immediately after Thanksgiving) and the holiday tipping season can extend as late as February, depending on when you're likely to see the people you intend to tip.
 Practically speaking, most of your holiday tipping should be done in the few weeks just prior to Christmas / New Year's Eve.

 Getting the Holiday Tipping Data

 So how did we gather all this great info?
 We did what any savvy Manhattan apartment dweller would do: a little research, a little quizzing of our more responsible friends, some advanced spreadsheet magic, followed by a celebration with some spiked eggnog -- our self-satisfied reward for taking on this unenviable task for yet another year.